 The Monumental site of Chotuna-chornancap offers the local community huge opportunity for traditional weavers to earn a sustainable living, protect the site and preserve their own artisanal cultural heritage

-- Since 2013, sales have increased by around 80% annually, and look set to do so again in 2016!
-Total sales have exceeded $5,400 dollars, with new sales channels yet to come.
+Since 2013, sales have grown hugely annually, including rising over 40% in 2016!
+Total sales have exceeded $9,000 dollars, with new sales channels yet to come.

 The big thing we have learned